Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 3. Multiple [graphical user interfaces (GUIs)](https://en.wikipedia.org/wiki/Graphical_user_interface) on a variety of platforms (e.g., iOS, macOS, tvOS, watchOS, MS Windows, Xamarin, browser interfaces).
 All of these interfaces could be implemented against the same model.

+## 4.2 Overall View

+***Main driver***

+An application class with a `main()` that can be invoked from the command line (given the appropriate `setup.py`).

+Its primary purpose is to instantiate the model and view components, and to run the "main event loop".

+It will also own and control a top level view-controller for starting, pausing, and stopping the application.

-## 4.2 Model Components
+## 4.3 Model Components

 ***TO BE DONE***

 *statements, responses, ...*

+The model will initially consist of these major classes:

+1. a list of statements with a [universally unique identifier (UUID)](https://en.wikipedia.org/wiki/Universally_unique_identifier) for each statement;

+2. classification responses identified by type, value, and time at which a response occurred; and

+3. a list (of lists) structure to capture classification responses for each statement by UUID.

-## 4.3 View-Controller Components
+## 4.4 View-Controller Components

 ***TO BE DONE***

-*window containing view of current statement, possible categorization choices, controls to make responses and traverse statements; data displays*
+***Window containing view of current statement, possible categorization choices, controls to make responses and traverse statements; data displays***

 ---